Octopus Apollo VCT

 Current portfolio overview

-The current portfolio comprises around 50 companies with a mixture of legacy, co-investment and growth capital deals.
-At the moment, the largest sector in the portfolio is energy but this should decrease as the investment team focuses on new growth capital investments.
-In the last year, the VCT has invested £16.4 million into five new investments and £1.1 million into follow-on deals.
+The Octopus Apollo VCT has net assets of £141.3 million (July 2020).
+The investment portfolio comprises 50 companies with a mixture of legacy, co-investment and new B2B growth capital deals.
+In the year to July 2020, the VCT has invested £21 million into five new investments and four follow-on investments.

 Example portfolio companies